In this article

 The ‘ethical cosmetics’ company has gone from starting out with a small cult following, to being a retail behemoth in recent years.
 With latest figures putting total turnover at $1.3 billion for the year to June 2017.

 And the best part?

 Lush have done it all having spent next to nothing on traditional, mainstream advertising.
-Relying instead on a strong content strategy and word-of-mouth marketing to keep those KPIs continually trending upwards.
+Instead, the Lush maketing team rely on a strong content strategy and word-of-mouth marketing to keep those KPIs continually trending upwards.

-So in this post we take a look at some of the key things Lush has done to achieve such huge viral success.
+So in this post we take a look at some of the key aspects of Lush Cosmetics' marketing strategy, and what Lush has done to achieve such huge viral success.

 Core values are at the epicentre of every single thing Lush does.